 With a few exceptions, all of the food is included, which is a HUGE convenience when traveling with kids.
 We ordered room service a few times – the peanut butter and jelly was a huge hit with my kids although yours may have a more refined palette.

-Will my kids like the kids club?
+Will my kids like the kids club on a Disney Cruise?

 I can’t speak for your kids, but mine were BEGGING to play in the kids club.
 On embarkation day we visited the club to get the kids registered and the club is open for kids and parents to play together so we could all get a feel for the place.
 On our first sea day I used the club as a chance to get some one on one time with each kid.
 I spent time at the pool and waterslides with each child as the other played to their heart’s content in the Oceaneer Club.
 They have scheduled activities and family play time and there is always quite a bit to do including movies, video games, puzzles, crafts, etc. You can check out the specifics of each ship’s Oceaneer Club here.